open-xchange/appsuite-middleware/documentation/login_and_sessions/openid_connect_1.0_sso.md

 ## Direct Logout from Appsuite
 ![Logout direct](openid_connect_1.0_sso/Logout direct.png "Logout direct")

+The direct logout without termination of the OP session is enabled by default, the property is `com.openexchange.oidc.ssoLogout` which is set to `false`.

 # Developers Guide
 There are three relevant bundles, the `com.openexchange.oidc` bundle, which contains all relevant interfaces.
 The default implementation, contained in the `com.openexchange.oidc.impl` bundle, which uses the Nimbus SDK